heri/tourcms/README.md

 *	show\_tour\_departures
 *	show\_tour\_freesale

+## Dependencies

+This gem depends on ActiveSupport 3.0.0+

 ## Contributing to tourcms

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet